 [T]he freeman rules over the slave after another manner from that in which the male rules over the female, or the man over the child; although the parts of the soul are present in all of them, they are present in different degrees.
 For the slave has no deliberative faculty at all; the woman has, but it is without authority, and the child has, but it is immature.17

-Typically, the purpose of these codes is to instruct the master of the household (the male husband, father, slave owner) in his duties toward those subordinate to them, as we see in Aristotle above.
+Typically, the purpose of these codes is to instruct the master of the household (the male husband, father, slave owner) in his duties toward those subordinate to him, as we see in Aristotle above.
 Note that Aristotle addresses no instructions to subordinates, but only to masters.
 He says nothing about the master’s duties to his subordinates, but only of the master’s responsibility to rule over the subordinates.
 The master is “to rule his slaves like a despot, his children like a king, and his wife treating her as a rational being but one without inherent authority.”18 Insofar as the household codes are concerned with subordinates at all, they are concerned with the exclusive obligations of the subordinates to submit to those in positions of authority over them.

 What is unusual about Paul’s discussion of household codes is not that he includes a discussion that has similarities to pagan and Jewish material, but the way in which he subverts the logic of the traditional codes.
 (In my previous essay on Jesus and the gospels, I have discussed what I called the principle of “christological subversion.”
 We see it here in Paul as well.)
 First, the purpose of the codes in Paul is not about how the male master of the household is to act authoritatively toward his subordinates.
 To the contrary, Paul’s entire discussion subverts that understanding.
 Specifically, there are the following differences between Paul and pagan household codes: First, Paul addresses the subordinates in the household first, addressing them as responsible moral agents.
 In contrast, typical household codes addressed the master of the house, instructing him in his duties to order the behavior of his subordinates.
 Second, when Paul addresses the male of the household (the husband, father, and slave owner), he challenges the male figure who is more powerful in the relationship to act with gentleness and kindness toward the traditional subordinates in the household.
-While Paul in Ephesians addresses each one of the traditional subordinates only once, he addresses the traditional patriarch or pater familias three times, each time exhorting the more powerful figure in the family to act with love and consideration toward traditional subordinates.
-Finally, in each case the commandments of the code are given a theological warrant that, in effects, transforms them in the light of the gospel.19 In comparing what Paul writes in Ephesians to the pagan household codes, Ben Witherington uses the language of “social engineering,” and suggests “a significant equalizing of relationships within Christian marriage, altering the usual character and direction of a patriarchal marriage situation.”
-Witherington states: “[I]f anything is the primary purpose of this code, it is to both ameliorate the harsher effects of patriarchy and to guide the head [sic] of the household into a new conception of roles that Christianizes his conduct in various ways and so turns marriage into more of a partnership and household management more into a matter of actualizing biblical principles about love of neighbor and honoring others.”20 Richard Hays states that “the exalted ecclesiology of Ephesians must deconstruct static patriarchal notions of marriage.”21 Far then from upholding the traditional understanding of the authority of the pater familias in ancient Mediterranean culture, Paul rather undermines it.
+While Paul in Ephesians addresses each one of the traditional subordinates only once, he addresses the traditional patriarch or paterfamilias three times, each time exhorting the more powerful figure in the family to act with love and consideration toward traditional subordinates.
+Finally, in each case, the commandments of the code are given a theological warrant that, in effect, transforms them in the light of the gospel.19 In comparing what Paul writes in Ephesians to the pagan household codes, Ben Witherington uses the language of “social engineering,” and suggests “a significant equalizing of relationships within Christian marriage, altering the usual character and direction of a patriarchal marriage situation.”
+Witherington states: “[I]f anything is the primary purpose of this code, it is to both ameliorate the harsher effects of patriarchy and to guide the head [sic] of the household into a new conception of roles that Christianizes his conduct in various ways and so turns marriage into more of a partnership and household management more into a matter of actualizing biblical principles about love of neighbor and honoring others.”20 Richard Hays states that “the exalted ecclesiology of Ephesians must deconstruct static patriarchal notions of marriage.”21 Far then from upholding the traditional understanding of the authority of the paterfamilias in ancient Mediterranean culture, Paul rather undermines it.
 In the words of Carrie Miles: “[I]f Paul paralleled any Greco-Roman household code, it was in order to stand it on its head.
 Far from advocating the status quo of patriarchy, Paul, like Jesus, sought to overturn it.”22

 Recognizing the significant difference that Paul’s transformation of the household codes makes for understanding the logic of Ephesians 5, there have been two slightly different approaches to reading Paul here.
 The first is the reading of “self-sacrificial love” or “revolutionary subordination.”
-The term “revolutionary subordination” seems first to have been used by Mennonite theologian John Howard Yoder in his book The Politics of Jesus, but this reading is characteristic of a number of New Testament scholars: Marcus Barth, Craig Keener, Richard Hays, I. Howard Marshall, David deSilva, and Ben Witherington, among others.23 Advocates of “revolutionary subordination” tend to make the following arguments.
+The term “revolutionary subordination” seems first to have been used by Mennonite theologian John Howard Yoder in his book The Politics of Jesus,23 but this reading is characteristic of a number of New Testament scholars: Marcus Barth, Craig Keener, Richard Hays, I. Howard Marshall, David deSilva, and Ben Witherington, among others.24 Advocates of “revolutionary subordination” tend to make the following arguments.

 First, Paul’s own approach is contrasted to that of the “household codes,” emphasizing how Paul both transforms and challenges the cultural values of ancient Mediterranean culture.
 As noted above, subordinates are addressed first, as those who exercise responsibility.
 The subordinate person is thus treated as a moral agent, as someone who has the freedom to choose how to respond.
 The fact that subordinates are addressed as moral agents presumed that the content of the Christian message included an understanding that challenged their subjection.
-In contrast, the traditional household codes addressed only the householder, with the focus being on his responsibility to enforce obedience on his subordinates.24
+In contrast, the traditional household codes addressed only the householder, with the focus being on his responsibility to enforce obedience on his subordinates.25

 Second, there is a mutual reciprocity between householders and subordinates.
 Only after subordinates are addressed is the master addressed.
 The dominant partner in the relationship is the one who is primarily addressed, and addressed in such a way as to challenge the household codes; the master is expected to change by becoming the servant of his servants.
 The husband is called to loving self-sacrifice toward his wife, with Christ as his model.
 The father is called to not anger his children.
 The slave owner is to recognize himself as a fellow slave with his slaves.
-This contrasts considerably with the pagan notion of the father as the pater familias who exercises a monarchical role over the household.
-The householder “is here cast as a patient pedagogue, a servant of the household educating the children.”
-25 As Witherington notes:
+This contrasts considerably with the pagan notion of the father as the paterfamilias who exercises a monarchical role over the household.
+The householder “is here cast as a patient pedagogue, a servant of the household educating the children.”26 As Witherington notes:

 [T]he Greco-Roman discussion is about how the master of the house should manage and exercise authority in his household – he is to rule his slaves like a despot, his children like a king, and his wife treating her as a rational being but one without inherent authority . . .
-But the Christian household codes ‘are not about how he should act authoritatively . . .’ . . .
+But the Christian household codes “are not about how he should act authoritatively . . .” . . .
 In short, the Christian code is about everyone in the household and treats everyone as moral agents, even the children.
-It is not all about the head of the household any more.26
+It is not all about the head of the household any more.27

 Third, it is pointed out that the commands are not general commands indicating a hierarchical relationship between men and women as such, but are specifically related to the household.
-Women are not called to submit to men in general, but only to their husbands.27
+Women are not called to submit to men in general, but only to their husbands.28

 Fourth, the order of the household rule is modified by reference to Christ.
 All motivations for both subordinates and householders are related to Christ.
 Moreover, Christ is chosen as example precisely in his decision to voluntarily take on the role of servant.
 The wife submits as submitting to Christ (5:22-23).
-Children obey their parents “in the Lord.”
-(6:1) Slaves obey their masters “with sincere heart, as you would Christ . . . as servants of Christ” (6:5-7).
+Children obey their parents “in the Lord” (6:1).
+Slaves obey their masters “with sincere heart, as you would Christ . . . as servants of Christ” (6:5-7).
 Thus, for subordinates, “[T]he meaning of [the household roles] was changed in substance by the stance of servanthood derived from the example and teaching of Jesus himself.
-His motto of revolutionary subordination, of willing servanthood in the place of domination, enables the person in a subordinate position in society to accept and live within that status without resentment.”28 Similarly, the householder’s role is also challenged by Christ’s servanthood.
+His motto of revolutionary subordination, of willing servanthood in the place of domination, enables the person in a subordinate position in society to accept and live within that status without resentment.”29 Similarly, the householder’s role is also challenged by Christ’s servanthood.
 The notion of “headship” is transformed by the model of Christ’s self-sacrificial death: “Husbands, love your wives as Christ loved the church and gave himself up for her.”
-The husband is head of his wife only in the same way that Christ is head, as one who loves, provides for, nourishes her, and sacrifices himself for her.29 The husband is “head” as one who “go[es] ahead” by loving his wife and by paying gladly whatever the appropriate price.”30 Although the household hierarchy may not be eliminated, the instructions to husbands make it clear that it is lived out in terms of servanthood as modeled by Christ.
+The husband is head of his wife only in the same way that Christ is head, as one who loves, provides for, nourishes her, and sacrifices himself for her.30 The husband is “head” as one who “‘go[es] ahead’ by loving his wife and by paying gladly whatever the appropriate price.”31 Although the household hierarchy may not be eliminated, the instructions to husbands make it clear that it is lived out in terms of servanthood as modeled by Christ.
 The husband is not told to command his wife, but to love and serve her.
-The model for this loving is the self-sacrificial love of Christ.31
+The model for this loving is the self-sacrificial love of Christ.32

 Finally, advocates of “revolutionary subordination” speak of a “trajectory” when it comes to interpreting what Paul is doing in Ephesians.
 This trajectory is seen in two ways.
 First, as we have seen, a comparison of Paul’s modification of the household codes to the usual way that they functioned in antiquity points toward an undermining of their hierarchical aspect, and a move in the direction of equality.
 Ben Witherington writes: